 - If you are not an Annual Passholder and/or stay off Disney property, there are high parking fees to park at the theme parks.

 - If you stay on Disney property or off Disney property and rent a car, there are overnight resort parking fees along with many other local resorts and theme parks outside of Disney.
+For more about Walt Disney World parking fees and potential exemption, click here.

 - If you stay on Disney property and fly into Orlando, you can take the free Disney Magical Express (DME) from the airport directly to your Disney resort.